preciousaikhomu/lilyemerald/README.md

 - 🌱 I’m currently learning front end web development which involves the use of html, css, and javascript
 - 💞️ I’m looking to collaborate on any frontend projects
 - 📫 How to reach me via my gmail which is https://lilyelsaloveemerald@gmail.com or through my number which is +2349026964967
+- I am a frontend web deveoper
+- looking to collaborate on any project
 <!---
 lilyemerald/lilyemerald is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.